 The vascular plants collection comprises approximately 750 000 specimens and is the largest of the collections in Herbarium GB.
-It is located in 3 different halls: the Nordic, the South American, and the General herbarium.
+The collection is subdivided in the Nordic, the South American, and the General herbarium.

 The Nordic herbarium

 The Nordic collection comprises ca 250 000 specimens, many collected in western Sweden.
 The collection has been important for many provincial flora projects in Sweden, not least the floras of Bohuslän, Halland, and Västergötland, and for the ongoing work of the Flora Nordica project.
 Carl Blom's (1885–1978) collection of 35 000 specimens is unique.
 His contribution to the herbarium started already at young age and his last collections were made only a few years before he passed away.
 He was particularly interested in adventitious plants, and has allegedly found more than 100 new species for Sweden.
 Agne Wennerberg's nearly complete collection of native vascular plants is also noteworthy.